meroxa/cli/docs/cmd/md/meroxa.md

 ### Synopsis

-The Meroxa CLI allows quick and easy access to the Meroxa data platform.
+The Meroxa CLI allows quick and easy access to the Meroxa Data Platform.

 Using the CLI you are able to create and manage sophisticated data pipelines with only a few simple commands.
 You can get started by listing the supported